openBackhaul/ApplicationLayerTopology/server/tools/AutomaticLinkCreation/README.md

 # Automatic Link Creation Tool
-This tool automates the creation of application-layer links by reading link configurations from a CSV file and calling a specified API to establish the relationships.
+This tool automates the creation of application-layer-topology links by reading link configurations from a CSV file and calling the link creation API to establish the relationships.
 It supports batch processing with configurable delay and outputs the results (including success/failure) into a timestamped CSV file.

 ## Prerequisites